srl-labs/containerlab/docs/install.md

 sudo setsebool -P selinuxuser_execmod 1
 ```

-[^1]: only available if installed from packages
-[^2]: Most containerized NOS will require >1 vCPU.
+[^1]: Most containerized NOS will require >1 vCPU.
 RAM size depends on the lab size.
 Architecture: AMD64.
 IPv6 should not be disabled in the kernel.
-[^3]: No need to uninstall Docker Desktop, just make sure that it is not integrated with WSL2 machine that you intend to use with containerlab.
+[^2]: No need to uninstall Docker Desktop, just make sure that it is not integrated with WSL2 machine that you intend to use with containerlab.
 Moreover, you can make it even work with Docker Desktop with a [few additional steps](https://twitter.com/networkop1/status/1380976461641834500/photo/1), but installing docker-ce into the WSL maybe more intuitive.
-[^6]: FRR is a good example of arm64-capable network OS.
-Nokia SR Linux is going to be available for arm64 in the 2024.
+[^3]: only available if installed from packages